 Google Analytics: CEH uses the Google Analytics service.
 Google Analytics sets cookies to help us accurately estimate the number of visitors to the website and volumes of usage.
 This allows us to ensure that the service is available when you want it and fast.

-For further details on the cookies set by Google Analytics, please refer to the Google Code website.
+For further details on the cookies set by Google Analytics, please refer to their information here.

 WebTrends: CEH uses the WebTrends service.
 WebTrends sets cookies to help us accurately estimate the number of files downloaded from our website and volumes of usage of non-HTML elements.
 This helps us improve the service to our visitors and archive what is not used.

 Wetlands & Climate Change Tool: A CEH cookie allows users who have previously used this tool to access it without having to agree to the click-through licence again.